-- We do not treat pupils who have or may have an individual need less favourably - Any individual's special educational need will be identified early with a focus on developing provision and support through the 'Universal Design for Learning' (assess, plan, do review) - Each pupil has his/her individual need met wherever possible - Should extra assistance be required to meet the individual needs, which goes beyond reasonable adjustments, this will be discussed with the pupil's parents and proposals will be made for referral to outside services such as Occupational Therapy, Speech and Language Therapy and/or Educational Psychology.
-A proposal may also be made for the agreement of a parent-employed Individual Learning Assistant (ILSA) - Action is determined by the Head of Inclusion in consultation with the pupil, parents, teachers, senior leadership and the Inclusion team - A collaborative approach to challenges is adopted, using the experience and expertise of staff, the child's parents and outside agencies when appropriate - Provision and progress, including progress against IEP targets are monitored and reviewed termly or as needed.
-In some cases, more regular review will be required.
-Pupil Profiles will be reviewed as needed each year - A pupil's individual needs are always considered when the behaviour policy is being considered/implemented - Provision aims to keep in line with KHDA recommendations - Access to education at Brighton College ensures that the provision will be rigorous and challenging for the individual pupil - Assessment procedures are part of an ongoing process to ensure the appropriate provision is in place so that learning is maximised and discrimination is prevented
+- We do not treat pupils who have or may have an individual need less favourably - Any individual's special educational need will be identified early with a focus on developing provision and support through the 'Universal Design for Learning' (assess, plan, do review) - Each pupil has their individual need met wherever possible - Should extra assistance be required to meet the individual needs, which goes beyond reasonable adjustments, this will be discussed with the pupil's parents and proposals will be made for referral to outside services such as Occupational Therapy, Speech and Language Therapy and/or Educational Psychology.
+A proposal may also be made for the agreement of a parent-employed Individual Learning Assistant (ILSA) - Action is determined by the Inclusion team in consultation with the pupil, parents, teachers and senior leadership - A collaborative approach to challenges is adopted, using the experience and expertise of staff, the pupil's parents and outside agencies when appropriate - Provision and progress, including progress against IEP targets are monitored and reviewed each term.
+In some cases, more regular reviews will be required.
+Pupil Profiles will be updated annually or as needed - A pupil's individual needs are always considered when the behaviour policy is being considered/implemented - Provision aims to keep in line with KHDA recommendations - Access to education at Brighton College ensures that the provision will be rigorous and challenging for the individual pupil - Assessment procedures are part of an ongoing process to ensure the appropriate provision is in place so that learning is maximised and discrimination is prevented